 Do you have a hobby you’d like to get back to?
 Over the years you may have had activities that you enjoyed and as life got in the way, they just slipped away.
 Are there places you wanted to visit and never had the time?
 Now would be a wonderful time.

 Why Is It Important?

 Studies have shown that retirees who keep a busy schedule of activities in addition to maintaining their relationships enjoy a much happier retirement.
 My parents are busier now than they have ever been; it’s quite amazing to witness.

-By helping others, you can add meaning and purpose to your life that we all desire.
+By helping others, you can add meaning and purpose to your life which we all desire.

 For some retirees, working a few hours a week not only gives them something to do but can also add to their financial security.
 Even if you don’t need the extra cash, it may be a way to be around other people and make new friends.

 Part-time work doesn’t have to be at a place of business as an employee, now a day’s there’s Uber, Lyft, Doordash, and Grubhub.
 You could work when you want, no schedule to follow.